reservoirprotocol/marketplace-v2/README.md

 ### Installation

-Fork this repo and follow these instructions to install dependancies.
+Fork this repo and follow these instructions to install dependencies.

 With yarn: